15 Afrocentric Wall Art Ideas for a Modern Living Room

 Wall art does not have to be flat.
 One of the most beautiful afrocentric wall treatments is a cluster of hand-woven baskets in varying sizes — the texture, the craftsmanship, and the warmth they bring to a wall is unmatched by any canvas.

-Styling tip: Arrange the largest basket at center and work outward with smaller ones.
+Styling tip: arrange the largest basket at center and work outward with smaller ones.
 No need for precise measurement — the organic asymmetry is part of the charm.

 10. Terracotta Abstract Botanical Canvas Set